Add your promotional text...

 Does Non-Therapeutic Shaking Have Healing Potential?

 When spontaneous shaking occurs, especially in the context of conditions often labeled as non-therapeutic—like Parkinson’s, epilepsy, or withdrawal—it’s easy to assume it’s entirely harmful or something to suppress.
 However, the reality can be more nuanced.
 In some cases, what appears to be non-therapeutic shaking might actually include a therapeutic component, where the body is attempting to self-correct or heal at a deeper level.
-For example, the nervous system might be activating its innate tremor mechanism to release stored stress or trauma, even within a condition that’s typically seen as purely medical or harmful.
+For example, the nervous system might be activating its innate tremor mechanism to release stored stress or trauma, which is causing the problem, and it instead gets seen as bad or something to be suppressed instead of allowed.
+It is very possible that before the issue arrived to a chronic state that their nervous system was giving them various signs and signals so that they could reverse it.
+Someone who is aware and embodied in Shaking Medicine can more easily pick up on these signs and signals than someone who is not as "we don't know what we don't know."
 On the other hand, it’s also possible that the shaking is indeed non-therapeutic in nature, potentially exacerbating an underlying issue if not approached with care.

 Is Shaking Medicine Safe for Non-Therapeutic Conditions?